maksim-volkmann/ft_printf/README.md

 	<img src="https://github.com/maksim-volkmann/42-project-badges/blob/main/badges/ft_printfe.png" width="170" alt="Libft badge" />
 </div>

-ft_printf is a custom implementation of the standard C library function [printf](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
-It mimics the behavior of printf while handling a subset of format specifiers.
-The project was created as part of the 42 School curriculum, focusing on modular design and low-level programming techniques.
+ft_printf is a custom version of the standard C function [printf](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
+It works like printf but only supports a few specific format specifiers.
+This project is part of the 42 School program and focuses on clear coding and low-level programming.

 ### Supported Format Specifiers:
 ```